Rethmann

 Rethmann SE & Co.
 KG (stylised as RETHMANN) is a German family business.
 It is the parent company of the international groups Remondis (recycling, service, water management), Rhenus (logistics) and Saria (processing of animal by-products and organic waste).
-Since 2019, the Rethmann Group has also held a 34% stake in the French transport company Transdev.
-The share was increased to 66% in mid-2025.
+Since 2025, the Rethmann Group also holds a majority (66%) stake in the French transport company Transdev.
 The TSR Group (metal recycling) also belongs to Rethmann through Remondis.
 Since 1934, Rethmann’s headquarters have been located at its founding site in Selm.

 The company is equally owned by the four brothers Klemens, Ludger, Georg and Martin Rethmann.

 Company divisions

 The Rethmann Group operates through four business groups: